 You’ll need a MiniUSB cable to plug your detector into your computer.
 The detectors don’t come with one, but I wish they did.
 Most people have a spare one laying around the house, but in case you don’t, you can buy one here.

 Note: Some people are reporting that their computer is not able to see their detectors at all.
-If this is the case, try a different USB cables.
+If this is the case, try a different USB cable.
 Some work better than others.
+You need one that provides data information, not just power.

 When you plug your detector into your computer, it may go through an installation process and automatically download the drivers for your detector.
 If it’s unable to find the drivers, you can manually install the drivers after downloading them from Uniden’s website.